UMBC-EEHPC/AIdeckTestbed/Documentation/Toolchain.md

 ![](InlineImages/gapflow.png)

+NNTool can be run either as a CLI program that the user can interact with and run commands in, or it can be scripted using the same commands, just in a text file that is passed into NNTool's argv.
+Both this project and the GAP SDK's Makefiles take full advantage of the scripting functionality, and it's been automated as part of the build process in both.

+NNTool provides a plethora of options for working with neural networks, it performs several steps such as trimming or combining unsupported or redundant neural network layers, and it also handles quantization settings automatically, which is important for embedded devices, especially ones like the GAP8 which don't have floating point support in hardware.

+For more information about NNTool and it's supported operations, visit these two links, [the NN Quick Start Guide](https://greenwaves-technologies.com/sdk-manuals/nn_quick_start_guide/), and [the NNTool Docs](https://github.com/GreenWaves-Technologies/gap_sdk/tree/master/tools/nntool).

 ## GoogleTest

 Currently GoogleTest isn't used by this project at all, although, in the future, it'd be useful to use it to provide source code coverage and verify program behavior on host computers rather than having to run the full program in GVSOC or on a physical AI-deck device.

+## Meson & Ninja

+Unlike the standard GAP SDK, this project uses Meson to generate a Ninja build system for compiling both the host applications such as the AutoTiler code generators, and also the actual GAP8 source files.
+This has its benefits and downsides, in terms of benefits, it allows significantly greater flexibility, as every aspect of the build can be customized.
+It also allows for better compile parallelization compared to Make, and is [faster than Make](http://neugierig.org/software/chromium/notes/2011/02/ninja.html).
+Of course the downside is that moving to newer GAP SDK revisions is significantly more painful, as it'll be on this project to figure out what's changed in the GAP SDK between releases, i.e., have any source code directories been moved, or is there a new compiler flag we need to pass?